This is a very well-made and comprehensive all-in-one dashcam. It has the following features:

 The Transcend Drive Pro 550B is by far the best all-in-one GPS-equipped dashcam that I have ever seen or used - and I have tested many of them over the years.
 It works very well, is easy to set up and is crammed with features.
 Most importantly, it delivers all the critical video, audio and GPS data that will destroy a wrongful traffic infringement or a stitch-up by a rogue cop.
 Of course it will prove who is at fault in a collision and will provide hard evidence in matters of road rage and other motoring incidents.

 What most people don't realise until it is too late that a traffic infringement does not just cost the penalty imposed.
 Your CTP and comprehensive insurance cost will rise for the next few years, as long as you admit to having demerit points.
+But if you decide to contest a wrongful booking without any video or GPS evidence, chances are that you will lose and you will not only have to pay the fine, but court costs as well, plus suffer those higher insurance costs.
 So that $300 speeding ticket could cost you well over $1,000.
-This is why it is so important to fight wrongful bookings and beat them and the only real way that this can be done is by having evidence that you did not commit the offence for which you were booked.
+It is very important to fight wrongful bookings and beat them and the only real way that this can be done successfully is by having hard indisputable evidence that you did not commit the offence.

 However, I have set up a great deal for this dashcam directly with Motrex Australia.
 This company is a direct arm of Motrex Korea that has been appointed as the official Australian distributor of Transcend mobile devices that are manufactured in Korea.
 The company is based in Sydney and will certainly look after anybody whom I recommend to it.